ms3byoussef/logs-analysis/README.md

-# SQL Logs Analysis Tool
+#Log Analysis
-An internal reporting tool for a newspaper website that determines: what are the most popular articles, who are the most popular authors, what percentage of requests returned errors and then prints out that information.
+## what is this?

-Runs in Vagrant's VM.
+This is the frist project for the Udacity Full Stack Nanodegree. this a large data in SQL queries.
+The project is building an internal reporting tool for a newpaper site to discover what kind of articles the site's readers like,What are the most popular three articles of all time?,Who are the most popular article authors of all time?

-Part of Udacity's Introduction to Programming Nanodegree.
+ Udacity's Introduction to Programming Nanodegree.
 ### Installation
 Requires Udacity’s Linux-based virtual machine and associated news-website database.
 Instructions for installing the VM and data follow.